zhihuiFan/tpch-postgres/README.md

-This repo can be used to test some optimizer feature correctness and performance gain with TPC-H workload.
-It is an intermediate results of [1], so that you don't need to install pgdexter, hgpopg extension and so on.
+Since data.gz exceeds the largest size github allows, I have to use git lfs to store it.  so you have to install [git-lfs](https://git-lfs.github.com/) before clone it.

 How can it be used?
 --